 Iceland's coordinates on the world map are 64.9631° N, 19.0208° W. A one-way flight to Iceland from London will take approximately three hours, while from New York City, the flight will take roughly five and a half hours.

-Wikimedia.
-Creative Commons.
-Maciek17.
+Photo from Wikimedia.
+Creative Commons. by Maciek17.
+No edits made.

-Iceland's economy is built around three major sectors; fishing, manufacturing and, as of 2010, tourism.
+Iceland's economy is built around three major sectors; fishing, manufacturing, and, as of 2010, tourism.
 Without a doubt, tourism is the saving grace of today's economy, but fishing has long been the country's defining lifeline.

-Some have come to see specific features, unique to Iceland, such as the crystalline glacial spring, Silfra Fissure, while others have their heart set on little more than soaking in a natural hot pool.
+Some have come to see specific features unique to Iceland, such as the crystalline glacial spring, Silfra Fissure, while others have their heart set on little more than soaking in a natural hot pool.

 Sightseeing is, without doubt, the most popular activity here; all it requires is a vehicle and a sense of direction.
 Iceland’s natural features are so overwhelmingly picturesque that certain routes, such as the Golden Circle and the Diamond Circle, have become famed for both their accessibility and the quality of their attractions.

 Consider the appeal of specific attractions.
-Vatnajökull National Park, for instance, with its sweeping dark hillsides and slithering glacier tongues, as well as the presence of Iceland’s “Crown Jewel”, the iceberg-filled Jökulsárlón lagoon, makes for a must-see destination in its own right.
+Vatnajökull National Park, for instance, with its sweeping dark hillsides and slithering glacier tongues, as well as the presence of Iceland’s “Crown Jewel,” the iceberg-filled Jökulsárlón lagoon, makes for a must-see destination in its own right.

 The same goes for such attractions as Dettifoss, Europe’s most powerful waterfall, and Þingvellir National Park, one of the only places on the planet where it is possible to see both the Eurasian and North American tectonic plates standing exposed from the earth.

 Aside from Iceland’s natural features, there are a wealth of swimming pools, spas and sports complexes to choose from, as well as numerous museums, art galleries and theatre spaces.
 The capital city, Reykjavík, also boasts some incredible landmarks, from the glassy Harpa Concert Hall to the architecturally magnificent Hallgrímskirkja church.

-All these questions and more are a part of the Icelandic mystique; Icelanders are proud and adventurous, capable of hurdling enormous and progressive steps in education, gender and LGBTQ+ rights, music, literature, renewable energy and, now, even sport.
+All these questions and more are a part of the Icelandic mystique.
+Icelanders are proud and adventurous, capable of hurdling enormous and progressive steps in education, gender and LGBTQ+ rights, music, literature, renewable energy and, now, even sport.

 Icelanders “officially” came into existence on 17 June 1944, after the country became independent from the Danish monarchy following Germany’s invasion of Denmark.
 It was then that the Republic of Iceland was born, though there had been settlers living on the island since as early as 870 AD.

 Did you find our country profile of Iceland helpful?
-Is there any crucial information that you believe we've missed.
-Please, feel free to leave your comments and queries in the Facebook comments' box below!
+Is there any crucial information that you believe we've missed?
+Please, feel free to leave your comments and queries in the Facebook comments box below!